 When you think of communications degree jobs, the occupation of market research analysts may not be the first thing that comes to mind.
 Still, these positions generally require just a bachelor’s degree and carry with them the potential to earn a desirable salary.

 But what is a market research analyst?
 These professionals study the market to determine the success of a product or service.
 They gather information on market conditions, use software to analyze this data, and prepare presentations for clients and company executives.

 If you’re looking for high-paying communications degree jobs, you may want to consider a career as an editor.
-Although the median annual wage for these communications professionals was just under $60,000 in 2018, top-earning professionals in the field made well over six figures that same year.
+Although the median annual wage for these communications professionals was just over $60,000 in 2020, top-earning professionals in the field made well over six figures that same year.

 Though correcting errors in spelling and grammar are what editors are best known for, that’s not all they do.
 Editors may also be responsible for rewriting text, helping writers develop their ideas, verifying details and sources, and more.
 There are different types of editors, too, so specific duties will vary.
 Some examples of these varying roles include copy editors, managing editors, and publication assistants, for example.